-5. Does Sexual Assault include "rape" and "sexual battery" as those terms are used in the criminal law context?
+5. Does Sexual Assault-also include "rape" and "sexual battery" as those terms are used in the criminal law context?

 Yes.
-The types of conduct prohibited by this Policy include "rape" and "sexual battery" as defined in the California Penal Code.
+The types of conduct prohibited by this Policy include "rape" and "sexual battery" as defined in the Penal Code.
+This Policy also prohibits additional types of nonconsensual sexual contact.
+California Penal Code.
 For additional assistance with any questions about whether a specific type of conduct violates this Policy, or the law, please contact your local CARE Advocate, UC Police, or Title IX Officer.